zaltac/NumMethodsWPseudoCodes/Chapter08/videos.md

 [Video 4.
 Adaptive Integration](https://youtu.be/bDPjUDB9m9s) This video covers the theoretical and practical aspects of adaptive Simpson's 1/3 rule.
 The solution of an example integral problem is illustrated step by step.

 [Video 5.
 Newton-Cotes Integration](https://youtu.be/EbT8k_gU5dM) This video deals with the closed and open Newton-Cotes rules.
 However, this lecture is largely devoted to closed Newton-Cotes rules.
 It provides step-by-step solution of an itegral with an endpoint singularity.

+[Video 6.
+Integration of Nonuniformly Spaced Discrete Functions](https://youtu.be/41FAic-ZOjw) This video covers numerical integration of nonuniformly spaced discrete datasets using variants of the trapezoidal and simpsons's rules.